MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 Reset the stored details for a given WCS, or the current WCS if not specified.

-Different fields are used for different types of probing operations, and we want to reset these values before running a probing cycle - so if previous values existed but the probing cycle failed we would not end up using the previous valid values.
+Different fields are used for different types of probing operations, and we want to reset these values before running a probing cycle, so if previous values existed, but the probing cycle failed we would not end up using the formally valid values.

 `M5010` uses a bitmask-style integer field to select which WCS detail fields to reset for a particular WCS.
 These are: